Lithuanian refugees | True Lithuania

 A modest Amarican-architect-designed 1923 Dayton Lithuanian church was refurbished into a a modern Lithuanian style by a famous Lithuanian DP designer V. K. Jonynas, adding these stained glass windows in the form of traditional Lithuanian chapel posts, among many other Lithuanian symbols

 Initially, DPs who went on some invitations lived in the same towns and districts where the inviters lived.
 Some of these proved to offer few jobs, so there was a drift to the main cities.
 Furthermore, after the immigration of the DPs, the USA was ravaged by racial riots (1960s), leading to white flight from many traditionally Lithuanian districts.
-DPs felt unfairly targetted: themselves being refugees and having had worse experiences in their lives than most African-Americans, they were still treated as "privileged whites" by the Civil Rights activists.
+DPs felt unfairly targeted: themselves being refugees and having had worse experiences in their lives than most African-Americans, they were still treated as "privileged whites" by the Civil Rights activists.
 Nevertheless, most DPs were forced-by-crime to abandon their districts and move to suburbs or other cities.
 As such, some of the key architectural achievements of the DPs became abandoned or no longer used for the Lithuanian cause.
 Still, many of their creations survive even if no longer in Lithuanian use; in the countries and cities where racial riots did not take place or did not reach Lithuanian areas (e.g. Canada), more has survived in operation.

 Throughout their lives, most DPs considered themselves Lithuanians first and foremost.
 Even if they eventually naturalized in their new homelands (far from everybody did), they did not really begin considering themselves Americans, Australians, or Canadians.
 They considered themselves exiles rather than emigrants and such a unique situation led to strongly anti-integration behavior.
 It was not uncommon, for example, to punish children for speaking the local language (e.g. English) beyond when it was necessary.
 Some refused to learn the language of the new homeland and even though many did, they still preferred to use the Lithuanian language in as many spheres of life as possible.
 Not only they would publish Lithuanian books or newspapers and vehemently defend Lithuanian masses in churches, they even published the first world's first Lithuanian language encyclopedia, thus expanding the Lithuanian language into a domain it didn't tap even while Lithuania was free.